In this article, you will learn all about:

-	Banks are bound to notice this abrupt behaviour in credit card spending and you will get a call from the Bank regarding the unauthorized transactions within a few minutes.
-Do attend it, listen carefully and respond positively.
+Banks are bound to notice this abrupt behavior in credit card spending and you will get a call from the Bank regarding the unauthorized transactions within a few minutes.
+Do attend it, listen carefully, and respond positively.

 If you don’t get a call or miss it somehow, Do call on the helpline number and make the Bank aware of this fraud as soon as possible.
 No need to panic about your money as long as your report such transactions to banks.
 Your money will be refunded.
 All you have to do is follow the process.

 Steps to get your money back

 1. Block the credit/debit card right away

 As soon as you get to know about the unauthorized transaction fraud, the first thing you must do is to hotlist/block your credit/debit card.

 Call on the helpline or customer care number of your respective bank to block the card.
 So that no more such transactions can happen from your card.
 This is to minimize the damage.

 2. Report the transaction to your Bank by filling out cardholder dispute form (CDF)

 It is necessary to fill out the dispute form for all unauthorized or suspicious transactions.
 Any transaction dispute needs to be reported to the Bank in writing within 60 days from the date of the disputed transaction.

 While Banks can approve your cards online, provide you with insurance or loan with a phone call but when you need them the most, they will surely ask you to do some manual work.
 When it comes down to money, they are not so user friendly.
 You can find the CDF form on the bank’s website.